 During ARAP’s second year in Ghana, the Programme supported almost 60 activities, organised alongside direct and indirect stakeholder organisations.
-Take a look at the document attached below to view a selection of the activities and initiatives undertaken by ARAP and stakeholders throughout 2018.
+Take a look at the document attached below (ARAP in Images 2018) to view a selection of the activities and initiatives undertaken by ARAP and stakeholders throughout 2018.

 ARAP began the year with a Planning Retreat that brought all stakeholders together to help develop a three-year plan.
 The work plan progress is always discussed by the ARAP Steering Committee, which is the Programme’s main coordinating body; stakeholders meet quarterly to help guide the Programme and ensure it remains relevant, coherent and impactful.
 The Steering Committee Chairperson continues to rotate between its members until the end of the Programme in January 2021.